Download King James II Worksheets

 - The Parliament promised James II the same income and rights as Charles I.

 - Some of his subjects began to distrust his Catholic policies.

 - He was forced into exile during the Glorious Revolution.

-- In fact, James was succeeded by his Protestant daughter Mary II, who reigned alongside her husband William III of Orange.
+- His successor was not his Catholic son, James Francis Edward.
+James was succeeded by his Protestant daughter Mary II, who reigned alongside her husband William III of Orange.

 - James was exiled but tried to recover the lost throne: in 1689, he landed in Ireland from where he hoped to reach London with his supporters who took the name of Jacobites.